 - A registered Docker ID.

-Note that if you don’t like the example chosen in this project, you can always use another container image on the Docker Hub.
+If you don’t like the example chosen in this Azure Docker tutorial, you can always use another container image on the Docker Hub.

 Without further ado, let’s get into building this Project!